XOP/design-system-starter/apps/docs/README.md

 ```

 Here, `component` prop is the file name and `dir` is the folder name in case it's different.
-Other frontmatter attributes are specific to the AWSM Docs and allow to display and organize component better:
+Other frontmatter attributes are specific to the DSS Docs and allow to display and organize component better:
 ```txt
 ---
 title: 'Button'